kilbergr/BoomerRang/README.md

  1. [pyenv](https://github.com/yyuu/pyenv#homebrew-on-mac-os-x)
  2. [pyenv virtualenv](https://github.com/yyuu/pyenv-virtualenv#installing-with-homebrew-for-os-x-users)
  3. [postgres](https://www.postgresql.org/download/macosx/): `brew install postgresql`
  4. [ngrok](https://ngrok.com/): To install version 2 of ngrok, do NOT use homebrew.
 Instead, follow instructions from their site.
 We are using version [2.1.18](https://dl.equinox.io/ngrok/ngrok/stable/archive).
-Make sure to move the application from wherever you unzip it into `/usr/local/bin/ngrok`.
+Make sure to move the application from wherever you unzip it into `/usr/local/bin/ngrok` and add it to your path.

 ## Virtualenv and Repo Setup: